sanketgautam/WordBook/README.md

 ## How WordBook Works?

-   We believe that Vocab Learning can be made more efficient with the personalization & tailoring to the User needs.
+   Vocabulary Learning can be made more efficient with the personalization & tailoring to the User needs.
 Learning new words requires lot's of constistent practice and suggesting words of difficutly similar to what user has learned can add some cherry on this cake.

    **Hey, but wait a minute ...
 What is meant by "difficulty" of a word?
 Have we gone mad or sleep deprived?**